simanerush/set-swiftui/README.md

 ## Features

-* Initially the deck consists of 12 cards.
-The amount of cards increases as there are more mathces.
-* The New Game button allows to start a new game of Set.
+* To draw cards, tap on the red deck underneath.
+As the number of cards in game decreases, you can draw more cards from the deck.
+* As cards get matched, they go to another deck, which makes the game more user-friendly.
 * The Rules button features the rules of the game.
+* You can easily start new game by pressing the New Game button.

 Have fun!